 International Flights and travel to and from the start / end of the tour

 Items of a personal nature

 Lunches and café stops

 Why choose a guided walking holiday?

-Join a group of like-minded people, looking for an active walking holiday exploring the Cornish coast, led by our team of exceptional guides.
-We know every turn in the path, every gate, trail, café and cove.
+Join a group of like-minded people, looking for an active walking holiday exploring the Cornish coast.
+Let by our team of exceptional guides, we know every turn in the path, every gate, trail, café and cove.
 Dine together some evenings, share the stories of the day and fully enjoy the magical experience of walking the Cornish coastal paths.
-On our guided trips, all of our routes can be tailored for those wishing to walk less or further, just ask your guide and they will be able to extend or shorten the planned routes to suit you and your group.
+On our guided trips, all of our routes can be tailored for those wishing to walk less or further, just ask your guide and they will be able to extend or shorted the planned routes to suit you and your group.

 How do I get to Cornwall?